 With CyberGhost’s app for Mac you get streamlined security embodied.
 Everything this provider does comes back to making things easy for the user.
 Whether it’s the profiles, preconfigured with the best settings for common use-cases; or the simple toggles that provide extra security, speed, and other performance boosters; or their immaculate logging policy, which makes it clear that your data isn’t being logged.

-CyberGhost backs up their ease-of-use with military-grade 256-bit AES encryption, a 3,200+ server network in 61 countries, and extra privacy features for the desktop: connection guard, kill switch, and ad and online tracking blockers.
+CyberGhost backs up their ease-of-use with military-grade 256-bit AES encryption, a massive network of 6,000+ servers in 87 countries, and extra privacy features for the desktop: connection guard, kill switch, and ad and online tracking blockers.

 - LOW PRICE: 6 EXTRA free months (79% off - link below)